xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 # Minimalist arm setup and smallest possible arm binary

-Lets create a makefile and nix flake, so the asm is converted into armv7 machine code in a armv7 binary on my non armv7 system :^)
+Before I start parsing ELF I'll need a binary to emulate, so lets create a makefile and nix flake, so the asm is converted into armv7 machine code in a armv7 binary on my non armv7 system :^)

 ```makefile
 all: examples/asm.elf